Shayani-web/INFT5021-PROJECT_CODE_2025-SP2-203-Federated-Learning-Prototype-/src/README.md

 - `alpha`: controls weight blending between local and global model (`--alpha 0.5` default).
 - Only one client is chosen per round.
-- No satellite visibility scheduling — communication is immediate.
+- No satellite visibility scheduling, communication is immediate.

 ### FedLEO